PixelCoda/Payup-Rust/README.md

     * Ability to fetch the account balance for your stripe account

 * BalanceTransaction:
-    * Ability to fetch an individual BalanceTransaction
+    * Ability to retrieve a BalanceTransaction
     * Ability to list all BalanceTransactions

 * Card:
     * Ability to attach a Card to a PaymentMethod

 * Charge:
+    * Ability to retrieve a Charge
+    * Ability to list all Charges
+    * Ability to update an existing Charge
-    * Ability to list/post/get/update Charge
+    * Ability to create a new Charge
     * Ability to capture a charge

 * Customer:
+    * Ability to retrieve a Customer
-    * Ability to list/post/get/update/destroy Customers
+    * Ability to list all Customers
+    * Ability to update an existing Customer
+    * Ability to create a new Customer
+    * Ability to destroy a Customer
     * Ability to attach payment methods to Customers
     * Ability to list a customers invoices
     * Ability to list a customers payment methods

+* Dispute:
+    * Ability to retrieve a Dispute
+    * Ability to list all Disputes
+    * Ability to close a Dispute
+    * Ability to update an existing Dispute

 * Invoice:
-    * Ability to get an invoice by the id
+    * Ability to retrieve an Invoice
-    * Ability to list all invoices
+    * Ability to list all Invoices

 * PaymentMethod:
-    * Ability to get an PaymentMethod by the id
+    * Ability to retrieve a PaymentMethod
-    * Ability to post a new PaymentMethod
+    * Ability to create a new PaymentMethod

+* Plan:
+    * Ability to retrieve a Plan
+    * Ability to list all Plan
-* Plan
+    * Ability to update an existing Plan
-    * Ability to list/post/get/update/destroy Plans
+    * Ability to create a new Plan

 * Price
-    * Ability to post a new Price
+    * Ability to create a new Price

 * Subscription
-    * Ability to post a new Subscription
+    * Ability to create a new Subscription
-    * Ability to get a Subscription by the id
+    * Ability to retrieve a Subscription
-    * Ability to post updates to an existing Subscription
+    * Ability to update an existing Subscription
     * Ability to cancel a subscription

 ## Roadmap: